 - An induction to the programme to make you feel welcome and to help you understand how the apprenticeship works

 - Block and/or day release training at our Training Centre to help build your knowledge and skills

 - Training in the workplace to help you learn the job role and to become a valued member of the team

 - Regular progress reviews to help with your development and to ensure you remain on track to successfully complete your apprenticeship

-The vast majority of your learning will be undertaken whilst you are working.
-In order to successfully achieve the apprenticeship 20% of the teaching, learning and development will be undertaken through off-the-job training which takes place at our PETA Engineering Training Centre in Havant.
+The majority of your learning will be undertaken whilst you are working.
+To successfully achieve the apprenticeship 20% of the teaching, learning and development will be undertaken through off-the-job training which takes place at our PETA Engineering Training Centre in Havant.